NVIDIA-ISAAC-ROS/greenwave_monitor/README.md

 This diagram shows an overview of the ![architecture](docs/images/greenwave_diagram.png)

-## Diagnostics Messages
+## Diagnostic messages

-The diagnostics messages published by greenwave monitor are valid ROS2 Diagnostics messages, however the dashboard does rely on specific keys to associate the data with the correct topic, and to display the data in the correct format.
+The diagnostics messages published by greenwave monitor are valid ROS 2 Diagnostics messages, however the dashboard does rely on specific keys to associate the data with the correct topic, and to find frequency and latency data.

 In particular, the messages follow conventions from [Isaac ROS NITROS](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_nitros), which means configured NITROS nodes can be monitored by greenwave monitor frontends without any additional subscriber overhead.
 For example the drivers from [Isaac ROS NOVA](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_nova) can be monitored out of the box.
-Furthermore, you can set ENABLE_GLOBAL_NITROS_DIAGNOSTICS=1 to configure all NITROS nodes to publish diagnostics (more info [here](https://nvidia-isaac-ros.github.io/repositories_and_packages/isaac_ros_nitros/isaac_ros_nitros/index.html)).
+Furthermore, you can set `ENABLE_GLOBAL_NITROS_DIAGNOSTICS=1` to configure all NITROS nodes to publish diagnostics (more info [here](https://nvidia-isaac-ros.github.io/repositories_and_packages/isaac_ros_nitros/isaac_ros_nitros/index.html)).

 ## Compatibility

-Greenwave monitor is a standalone package tested on Humble, Iron, Jazzy, Kilted, and Rolling ROS2 releases, under Ubuntu 22.04 and Ubuntu 24.04.
+Greenwave monitor is a standalone package tested on Humble, Iron, Jazzy, Kilted, and Rolling ROS 2 releases, under Ubuntu 22.04 and Ubuntu 24.04.
 It does not depend on Isaac ROS.

 ## Installation